giuseppeg/xm/README.md

 Options:

-  --root       Folder to complile (default ./) --output     Output (destination) folder.
+  --root       Folder to compile (default ./)
+  --output     Output (destination) folder.
 This is necessary only when using xm build --htmlOnly   Compile and copy only the built HTML files
 ```